telstra/arduino-mkr-nb-1500-mosquitto/README.md

 Change the port where the Arduino MKR NB 1500 is connected.

+Copy the sketch code, from the sketch folder in this repo, (or load it) into the Arduino IDE window

 Open serial monitor and click the upload button in the Arduino IDE.

 If everything works you should see "Incoming Message: Hello MQTT world" appear in the serial output box once the device has a connection.